 Light ion workshop at CERN

-On the personal level, it was nice to meet many of my colleagues and friends.
+On a personal level, it was nice to meet many of my colleagues and friends.
 It was also a first time visit for my PhD students (Fabian and Jannis) at CERN.
 I hope they were inspired by the visit and keen on accelerating science (see group photo below).

 Enjoy Reading This Article?